itmm/pwg/index.md

 * The generated code will be piped directly into the C++ compiler
 * The `-x c++` informs the compiler that the input is C++
 * The compiler will generate the object file `pwg`
-* The program consits of different parts
+* The program consist of different parts
 * Invoking `hx` without arguments will build the executable and the HTML documentation